-- 5.5.2 All monitoring returns must be supported by a detailed commentary signed by the Director of Finance and Chief Executive.
+- monitoring returns are submitted to the Welsh Ministers in accordance with published guidance and timescales. - 5.5.2 All monitoring returns must be supported by a detailed commentary signed by the Director of Finance and Chief Executive.
 This commentary should also highlight and quantify any significant risks with an assessment of the impact and likelihood of these risks maturing. - 5.5.3 All information made available to the Welsh Ministers should also be made available to the Board.
 There must be consistency between the Medium Term Financial Plan, budgets, expenditure, forecast position and risks as reported in the monitoring returns and monthly Board reports.